Pathwise nonuniqueness for the SPDEs of some super-Brownian motions with immigration: Introduction

 Equip $\C_\rap(\R)$ with the complete separable metric

-For convenience, we follow the convention in \cite{S:SPDE} and choose the larger space $\C_\rap(\R)$ for the state space of the process $(X_t)$.
-Then by saying that $X=(X_t)$ is a {\bf solution} to an SPDE of the form (\ref{eq:mainSPDE}), we require that $X$ be a nonnegative $(\G_t)$-adapted continuous process with state space $\C_\rap(\R)$ and satisfy the following weak formulation of (\ref{eq:mainSPDE}):
+For convenience, we follow the convention in Shiga \cite{SSPDE} and use $\C_\rap(\R)$ as the underlying state space.
+Then by saying that $X=(X_t)$ is a \textit{solution} to the SPDE~(\ref{eqmainSPDE}), we require that $X$ be a nonnegative $(\G_t)$-adapted continuous process with state space $\C_\rap(\R)$ and satisfy the following weak formulation of (\ref{eqmainSPDE}):

-for any test function $\phi\in \C_c^\infty(\R)$.
+for any test function $\phi\in\C_c^\infty(\R)$.
 Here, we identify any locally integrable function $f$ on $\R$ as a signed measure on $\B(\R)$ in the natural way and write